ScanMountGoat/Smush-Material-Research/Textures.md

 # Bake Lit Maps
 Baked stage lighting.
 These maps are more colorful than Gao maps.

+# Projection Light Maps
+TODO: Used for some stages.

 # Color Grading LUT
 TODO: Some form of 2D lut for stage lighting.
 Most of the lut textures look identical.